 In the software, the fit with GPA is quite good.

-Subscribers to the software can load the findings in this case by opening the software and then clicking the share icon at the right of the toolbar and adding the following patient string:
+Subscribers to the software can load the findings in this case by clicking on the following URL: